Athos1972/PoLZy/TechSpec/0_Overview.md

 For some popular systems (e.g. SAP FS-PM) we provide standard implementations as guidance, but each implementation of a customer will need adjustments.

+A sample flow of API-Calls and function calls is [here](https://gogs.baangt.org/athos/PoLZy/1_RequestFlowForOneTransaction.md):

 ## Functional classes

 ### Policy